f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/KVM/kvm-deploy-demo-guide.rst

 3. F5 XC configs and app deploy
       **Step 3.1: Creating & Assigning labels to Site**

+      Labels are created to group multiple CE sites together to create a virtual site.
+A Virtual site provides a mechanism to perform operations on an individual or a group of sites.

       - From F5 XC console > select Shared Configuration box.
       - Select Manage in left-menu > select Labels > Known Keys and select “Add known key” button.